gem/oq-engine/doc/engine/What's-new.md

 on a single machine, not on a cluster.
 On the plus side, it does not require having a celery instance up and running.

-13.``oq-lite`` is especially useful to perform preliminary analysis before you run a large computation on the engine.
+13. ``oq-lite`` is especially useful to perform preliminary analysis before you run a large computation on the engine.
 Running
 ``$ oq-lite info --report <my_job.ini>``
 will generate a text report on the expected size